UnusualAbsurd/example-user-account/README.md

-# Example React NextJS Login and Sign Up User using MongoDB
+# Example React NextJS Login and Sign Up User using MongoDB for database and SASS for styling

 ## How to use